-In a previous article, we explained why pre-treating data for PCA is necessary.
-Now, let’s take a look at how PCA works, using a geometrical approach.
+Let’s take a look at how PCA works, using a geometrical approach.

 Consider a matrix X with N rows (aka "observations") and K columns (aka "variables").
 For this matrix we construct a variable space with as many dimensions as there are variables (see figure below).
 Each variable represents one coordinate axis.
 For each variable, the length has been standardized according to a scaling criterion, normally by scaling to unit variance.
-You can find more details on scaling to unit variance in the previous blog post.

 A K-dimensional variable space.
 For simplicity, only three variables axes are displayed.
 The “length” of each coordinate axis has been standardized according to a specific criterion, usually unit variance scaling.

 In the next step, each observation (row) of the X-matrix is placed in the K-dimensional variable space.
 Consequently, the rows in the data table form a swarm of points in this space.